estradalab/ogdenShearVSI-data/README.txt

 		20220209-ogdenss_2moreloadsteps		Solid_Rectangular	2.5 mm & 5 mm
 	- Due to size limitations, you'll have to visit https://drive.google.com/file/d/1sl29qNNzVtvLLefp_xoE7m4ru78bWVhV/view?usp=sharing and download the zip file.
 	- Populate the DESTE_strains_RO_PE_SL_Ref_blurvec0.80.80.8.mat files into their respective experiment subdirectory (labeling in the zip file should help out)
+	- Re-enter the parent directory of MR_Processing (or you may comment out 'cd(sampleName)' in the code)
 	- Run runComplexFilter_Ogden
 	- A file named 'disp_data_sampleName.mat' is produced in the respective sampleName subdirectory that contains the following information:
 		F_t{t}{i,j}(x,y,z) 	- Deformation gradient tensor